mil/kf-sass-site/src/guide/install.md

 ```

 #### Alternative: Live playground
-If you just want to play around before installing - you can use the <a href="<%= playground_link %>">live playground</a> instead which preloads Kf in a live [Sass.js](https://github.com/medialize/sass.js/) environment.
+If you just want to play around before installing - you can use the <a href="<%= playground_link %>">live playground</a> instead which preloads Keyfram in a live [Sass.js](https://github.com/medialize/sass.js/) environment.